Key Concepts

 Repositories

-ProxifAI includes a native Git forge.
+proxifai includes a native Git forge.
 You host repositories directly on the platform — no external Git provider required.
-Repositories support branches, tags, releases, deploy keys, and branch protection rules.
+Repositories support branches, tags, releases, deploy keys, branch protection, and an integrated OCI container registry.

 Pull Requests

-Pull requests enable code review within the platform.
-They include diff viewing, inline comments, approval workflows, CI/CD check integration, and merge conflict detection.
+Pull requests enable code review within the platform: diff viewing, inline comments, review verdicts, branch protection, CI/CD checks, and merge methods.

 Workflows

-Workflows are automated sequences that can be triggered by events, schedules, or manually.
-They support conditional logic, loops, and human-in-the-loop approvals.
-Workflows can assign tasks to AI agents that execute in isolated containers.
+Workflows are container-isolated automation graphs triggered by events, schedules, or manually.
+They cover both CI/CD workflows and general automation, and support conditional logic, loops, parallelism, and human-in-the-loop approvals.
+Workflow steps can dispatch AI agents that execute in isolated containers.
+See Workflows.

 Agents

-AI Agents run in fully isolated containers (Docker or Kubernetes).
+AI Agents run in fully isolated containers (Docker, or Kubernetes on Enterprise).
 They can:

 Agents access only what their owner can access — no privilege escalation.

-The Knowledge Base indexes your code, documents, and project data for AI-powered search.
-Use the chat interface with @ mentions to reference any issue, PR, document, or file across your organization.
+The Knowledge Base indexes your code, documents, issues, and PRs for AI-powered retrieval.
+Use the assistant with @ mentions to reference anything across your organization.

-The AI chat supports four modes: Ask (read-only Q&A), Plan (analysis with full forge access), Code (live development inside a container with shell + file + git tools), and Build (same toolset as Code, framed as a feature-shipping session).
-See Chat Modes for the full breakdown.
+The assistant supports four modes: Ask (read-only Q&A), Plan (analysis with full forge access), Code (live development inside a container with shell + file + git tools), and Build (same toolset as Code, framed as a feature-shipping session).
+See Chat Modes.

 Inbox

 The Inbox is a unified notification center with real-time updates.
-Notifications include inline actions — approve a pipeline, merge a PR, or respond to a workflow approval without leaving the inbox.
+Notifications carry inline actions — approve a workflow run, merge a PR, or respond to a workflow approval without leaving the inbox.